tikishen/comment_app_project/comment-app-redux/README.md

 We only store the state of one `comment`, initialized to an empty array.
 When the action of `INIT_COMMENTS` is encountered, a new object is created and the comments property inside is overridden with a`ction.comments`.
 This is the initialization comment operation.

 Similarly, the new comment operation `ADD_COMMENT` will also create a new object, and then create an new array.
 It copy the contents in the original `state.comments` to the new array, and add `action.comment` after the new array.
-This makes the new array contains one more comment than the original one. `[...]` here is a spread operator in Redux, we can use it to copy enumerable properties from one object to another.
+This makes the new array contains one more comment than the original one. `[...]` here is a spread operator (See more: https://redux.js.org/recipes/using-object-spread-operator), we can use it to copy enumerable properties from one object to another.

 For deleting comments, what we need to do is to create a new array with the contents of the specific index.
 The array `slice(from, to)` will put a specific range of content into the new array based on the index you pass in.
 So we can use slice to copy the content before the index of `action.commentIndex` in the original comment array into an array, and copy the `action.commentIndex` coordinates to the other array.
 Then combine the two arrays, which is equivalent to "deleting" the comments of `action.commentIndex`.